FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/cce_nodes_v3.html.md

 * `name` - (Optional) Node Name.

-* `labels` - (Optional) Node tag, key/value pair format.
+* `labels` - (Optional) Tags of a Kubernetes node, key/value pair format.
 Changing this parameter will create a new resource.

+* `tags` - (Optional) VM tag, key/value pair format.

 * `annotations` - (Optional) Node annotation, key/value pair format.
 Changing this parameter will create a new resource.